danthe1st/HTTPs-intercept/README.md

 A simple program that intercepts HTTPs traffic using Netty and BouncyCastle

 ## Disclaimer
+> [!Warning]
-ONLY USE THIS TOOL FOR EDUCATIONAL PURPOSES!
+> ONLY USE THIS TOOL FOR EDUCATIONAL PURPOSES!
-DO NOT USE IT ON DEVICES OF PEOPLE WITHOUT THEIR INFORMED CONSENT!
+> DO NOT USE IT ON DEVICES OF PEOPLE WITHOUT THEIR INFORMED CONSENT!

 This program has capabilities that can be used to perform a Man-In-The-Middle-Attack on HTTPs traffic allowing to read or modify all communication done with it.